Review summary

 Who will love The Da Vinci Code

-Fans of the Robert Langdon series or shows like National Treasure that thrive on treasure-hunt storytelling and historical riddles.
+Fans of the Robert Langdon series or films and shows like National Treasure that turn research and decoding into an adventure.

 Key ideas